What You Should Know About Personal Loans

 If I Get a $10,000 Loan What Happens?

 Let’s assume you are approved for a standard online personal loan of $10,000 over 5 years with an APR rate of 12%.

 So quite simply you would have 60 months to make payments to your lender.
-Over these 60 months you would pay $222.44 a month, which we find to be quite manageable.
+Over these 60 months, you would pay $222.44 a month, which is quite manageable.

 But how much would you pay in interest over these 5 years? $3,346.77- making your total payments $13,346.77.
-So while you are paying nearly $3,400 in interest, this is over the course of 5 entire years, with most lenders having no penalties at all for repayments made earlier than the completion of the term.
+So while you are paying nearly $3,400 in interest, this is over 5 years, with most lenders having no penalties at all for repayments made earlier than the completion of the term.

-Even if you ended up paying a whopping 25% on your loan over the course of 5 years you would pay $7,611.01 in interest with monthly payments of $293.51 which is still, most importantly, quite manageable for a lot of people.
+Even if you ended up paying a whopping 25% on your loan over 5 years you would pay $7,611.01 in interest with monthly payments of $293.51.
+Which is still, most importantly, quite manageable for a lot of people.

 Tips for Applying for Personal Loans